Amazon Product Launch Strategies for More Sales

 Don’t Take Shortcuts

-Launching a product on the competitive Amazon marketplace isn’t easy.
+Launching a product on the competitive Amazon FBA marketplace isn’t easy.
 Many Amazon sellers are tempted to take shortcuts.
 It’s made more difficult by the increasing numbers of e-commerce “gurus” who offer “hacks” and other sneaky techniques that propose to give sellers the upper hand.

 Referred to as “black hat” tactics, these are often against Amazon’s terms of service and are an easy way to get your account suspended.
 Trying to trick Amazon’s algorithm is illegal and its effectiveness is often short-lived.